authorjapps/zerocode/README.md

 It has got best of best ideas and practices from the community to keep it super simple and the adoption is rapidly growing among the developer/tester community.
 It alleviates pain and brings the simplicity in validating the APIs.

-It also helps in mocking/stubbing interfacing APIs during the testing cycle in a declarative-fashion as a [test-step](https://github.com/authorjapps/zerocode/blob/master/README.md#using-wiremock-for-mocking-dependent-end-points) as well as [standalone](https://github.com/authorjapps/api-mock-maker) mock-server deployed locally or into cloud.
-Its approach to IDE based performance testing to generate load/stress on the target application is quite simple, flexible and efficient - enabling us to simply reuse the test(s) from our regression pack.
+It also helps in mocking/stubbing interfacing APIs during the testing cycle in a declarative-fashion.

+Its approach to IDE based performance testing to generate load/stress on the target application is quite simple, flexible and efficient - Enables us to simply reuse the test(s) from our regression pack.

 Here the host and port are maintained in a properties file to enable easy environment-switching.
 ```